OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Qualitative Analysis on Ablation Studies

-Complementing the quantitative results in Sec.~\ref{sec:ablation}, Figure~\ref{fig:qual_ablation} visualizes the impact of the global context ($\bm{\mathcal{G}}$).
-At the beginning of the motion, our full model correctly reconstructs the hands raised to the sides, whereas the \textbf{No Global} model incorrectly raises them in front of the body.
-After a few moments, the subject swings their arms forward, leading to the clear detection of wrists in the frontal view.
-Our full model is aware of this information via global context $\bm{\mathcal{G}}$, allowing it to correctly infer that the previously missing hands were outside the FoV.
-However, the \textbf{No Global} model, limited by local attention and lacks global context, cannot access this sequence-level cue and thus generates the wrong motion.
-This implies that the global context implicitly encodes FoV information, which is crucial for accurately reconstructing egocentric body motion.
+As discussed in Sec.~\ref{sec:ablation} of the main text, Fig.~\ref{fig:qual_ablation} provides further qualitative analysis to highlight the critical impact of the global context ($\bm{\mathcal{G}}$) in resolving out-of-FoV ambiguities.
+In the initial frames of the sequence, our full model correctly reconstructs the hands outside the camera's view, whereas the \textbf{No Global} baseline incorrectly places them in front of the body.
+As the motion progresses and the subject swings their arms forward, the wrists enter the frontal field-of-view (FoV) and become clearly observed.
+By aggregating sequence-level cues via $\bm{\mathcal{G}}$, our full model leverages this later visibility evidence to correctly infer that the initially unobserved hands must have been outside the FoV.
+In contrast, the \textbf{No Global} model, constrained by a local attention horizon, lacks this broader temporal context and hallucinates the invisible hands within the camera's view.
+These results further support our claim that the global context implicitly encodes FoV boundaries, serving as an important constraint for accurately disambiguating egocentric motions.